kaliypsocraft/something-awesome/SAP_REPORT.md

 ```

-Having some experience in cryptography allowed me to approach challenges with a bit more familiarity.
-However, learning to integrate `pwntools` to craft and optimize payloads was still a challenge, as was fine-tuning scripts for efficiency.
+My experience in cryptography provided a helpful foundation for tackling challenges, yet integrating pwntools for payload crafting and optimization still posed a learning curve.
+Developing efficient scripts required both experimentation and refinement to make them as streamlined as possible.

 #### Manual Decryption
-I also imposed a self-challenge to develop my own decryptors for classical ciphers, such as Vigenère and substitution ciphers, rather than relying on automated tools.
+I also challenged myself to manually develop decryptors for classical ciphers like Vigenère and substitution ciphers, avoiding automated tools.
+This exercise helped deepen my understanding of encryption techniques and cipher mechanics.

-#### Side Channel Attacks
+#### Side-Channel Attacks
-Exercises which .
-For instance, working on a `Power Analysis` exercise introduced me to physical attack vectors that exploit unintentional information leakage, which was a fascinating area of research within cryptography that required me to learn about hardware vulnerabilities.
+The Power Analysis exercise introduced me to the hands-on application of side-channel attacks, where I learned to analyze cryptographic operations by measuring power consumption.
+This approach required a mix of precision and knowledge about how power variations can reveal sensitive data, which significantly broadened my understanding of cryptography.
 ### Cryptography Fixes :wrench:
 Improving my skills in cryptography meant getting more hands-on experience with `pwntools` for payload generation.